Imago relationship therapy is a simple & powerful habit that can restore intimacy and love and save relationships

 However, neither of us were looking forward to our ‘Imago-date’.
 For him there was uncertainty.
 He said he felt apprehensive.
 It was easier for me, being familiar with counseling processes.
 But both of us grew up in aggressive and passive-aggressive (‘bullying with a smile’) homes.
 It can leave a fear of open conflict.

 In the event, it went well.
 Of course.
 Even though we strayed from the script.
 In particular, we can improve on the summarizing, reflecting and affirming.
-In other words (!) we can improve on everything to do with listening – and demonstrating listening.
+In other words (!) we can both improve on everything to do with listening!

 We talked for about an hour before calling it quits.
 An hour is plenty of time for a ‘session’, and certainly for our first one.
 For me the time went fast.
 We touched on some big issues, ‘bookmarked’ others, and really, just started getting a feel for the process.